MakMao/healthy_wealthy/README.md

 ## Overview

-Building an E-Commerce project using REACT (both frontend and backend).
+Building an E-Commerce project using REACT.

 ### Links